Li Rui: Party elder, historian and dissident

-Personal life

-Li was married to his first wife, Fan Yuanzhen, for twenty-two years, from 1940 to 1962; they had two daughters (including Li Nanyang) and a son.
-Fan died in 2008.
-His second wife (and later widow) was Zhang Yuzhen; they were married in 1979.
+Death and funeral

 As he aged, Li retained his mental sharpness.
-In spite of his political views, he was allowed to keep his privileges as a senior CCP member, such as better medical treatment and his apartment in "Minister's House", a building reserved for venerated party retirees.
-Li kept a diary continuously from 1935 until 2018, which is now held by the Hoover Institution in California.
-The diary, along with Li's other papers, was the subject of a lawsuit in 2019.
+In spite of his political views, he was allowed to keep his privileges as a senior CCP member, such as better medical treatment and his apartment in Minister's House, a building reserved for venerated party retirees.

-Death and funeral

-Li died of organ failure in Beijing on February 16, 2019, aged 101.
-As an early and senior member of the Communist Party, Li was given a state funeral and buried at the Babaoshan Revolutionary Cemetery, despite his wish to have been interred with his parents in Hunan, his home province.
-News of his death was limited by official censorship, and his funeral was "conducted with secrecy and security".
+Li died of organ failure in Beijing on 16 February 2019, aged 101.
+As an early and senior member of the Communist Party, Li was given a state funeral and buried at the Babaoshan Revolutionary Cemetery, despite his desire to be interred with his parents in Hunan, his home province.
+News of his death was limited by official censorship and, according to the South China Morning Post, his funeral was "conducted with secrecy and security".
 Despite the restrictions, the funeral attracted hundreds of mourners, ranging from ordinary Chinese citizens to those few still living among his old colleagues and fellow revolutionaries.
 Notwithstanding his fervent opposition to their policies, both of China's leaders, General Secretary Xi Jinping and Premier Li Keqiang, sent wreaths.